-When most of us hear the word ‘laundromat’, it conjures up images of a hot, steamy storefront filled with rows of washing machines and dryers waiting to swallow quarters and detergent, a forgettable place we pass on the way to somewhere else.
+For most of us, the word ‘laundromat’ conjures up images of a hot, steamy storefront filled with rows of washing machines and dryers waiting to swallow quarters and detergent, a forgettable place we pass on the way to somewhere else.
 But, for my mother, the laundromat offers a lifeline to the outside world.
-It has become more than just a place of cleansing and renewal, where the week’s dirt and grime arrive in pillowcases and are literally washed down the drain in a process to make clothes ready for the next week’s challenges.
-To her, the laundromat is the hub of neighborhood activity providing a buffet of local gossip, news, amusement, and annoyances.
+The laundromat always has the television blaring, and people coming and going.
+More than just a place of cleansing and renewal, the laundromat welcomes customers’ dirt and grime along with their stories of too much work, too many problems.
+Arriving in pillowcases to be cleansed of the week’s dirt and grime, bundles of clothes are washed, dried, folded and made ready for the next week’s challenges.

+The laundromat is also a hub of neighborhood activity providing a buffet of local gossip, news, amusement, and annoyances.
 To enjoy this buffet of social delicacies, one must understand that the laundromat is also a place where customers need to follow a protocol.
-For instance, my mother always asks if the hot water has been turned on that day and which machines are working.
-While on the surface, this may seem silly, failure to ask those questions may result in loading a machine, adding detergent and quarters, only to discover that the machine is out of order, or the Korean owner, hoping to cut down her expenses, has not turned on the hot water.
-The life lesson in this is to always ask first, never assume the obvious because your obvious may not be someone else’s obvious.
+For example, my mother always asks if the hot water has been turned on and which machines are working.
+While on the surface, this may seem silly, failure to ask may result in loading a machine, adding detergent and quarters, only to discover that the machine is out of order, or the Korean owner, hoping to cut down her expenses, has not turned on the hot water.
+The life lesson in this is to always ask first and never assume the obvious because your ‘obvious’ may not be someone else’s obvious.

 I’ll end the story here and let you ponder the linguistic challenges of English prepositions for non-native English speakers.